fabriciocravo/fabriciocravo.github.io/README.md

 <h2 id="soft">Sotware Projects</h2>

 <ul>
+  <li><p><em>Greener Webscraper</em><br>
+    This project consisted of a bot that automates the search of information about companies online from survey responses.
+It was coded for and used by the Greener consulting company in Brazil.
+    - 2021 (Git-Hub not publicly available)

   <li><p><em>MobsPy</em><br>
-    This repository contains the Meta-Species Oriented Biosystem Syntax, which I am currently the lead developer
+    This repository contains the Meta-Species Oriented Biosystem Syntax, for which I am currently the lead developer
     - (2021 - Ongoing)
   <a href="https://github.com/ROBACON/mobspy">Git-Hub</a></p></li>